nonamecoder/FlipperZeroHondaFirmware/README.md

 Note: Honda2 modulation is more sensitive, hence more noisy.

-UPDATE: If you're at DEFCON CHV, place the Lock and Unlock files under subghz folder and you should be all set to play with the car!
+UPDATE: There is no need to flash the .dfu file as the updates have been pushed mainstream, modifying the settings_user file should do the trick!

 Note: Mac adds a .crash file to the end, remove the extension  when you put it on the flipper!(you can rename the file in the QFlipper app)